Program Overview

 - Leading practicing artists, designers and educators have crafted and teach in the Art and Design Fundamentals program.

-- Small class sizes and a dynamic working relationship between you and faculty will allow for lots of one-on-one instruction and feedback.
+- Small class sizes and a dynamic working relationship between you and the faculty will allow for lots of one-on-one instruction and feedback.

 Career Outlook